HOT-proposal

 The head office serves as the "filing entity" for all permanent establishments, submitting a single tax return to the tax authority of the head office's EU member state.
 This process involves segregating the taxable income of the head office from that of its permanent establishments.
 The tax authority of the head office applies the tax rates applicable in the EU Member State where the permanent establishments are located.
 The tax authority of the head office will then collect the tax due and transfer the tax revenue to the relevant EU Member State of the permanent establishments.

-on, each EU Member State would retain the authority to audit permanent establishments within its own jurisdiction.
+Regarding audits, appeals, and dispute resolution, each EU Member State would retain the authority to audit permanent establishments within its own jurisdiction.

 HOT-rules